 As is the case with most precision equipment, frequent cleaning and care results in better performance and longevity.
 Use the following guidelines to keep your A-frame clean and well-lubricated.

 Always clean the A-frame before lubricating.
-Use a water-soluble cleaner such as Voom RV (part number 9911) - it does an exceptional job of breaking down road film, dirt and grease.
+Use an all-purpose, water-soluble cleaner to break down road film, dirt and grease.